 In February 2021, Jerry Dickinson, Pitt Law Associate Professor, argued in an essay that “Pittsburgh is America’s apartheid city.”
-This coming academic year, the newly established Center for Civil Rights and Racial Justice, in collaboration with the Office for Equity, Diversity, and Inclusion, the Office of Health Sciences Diversity, Equity, and Inclusion, the Pitt Human Rights Working Group, and PublicSource, will host a series of panel discussions exploring Dickinson’s thesis.
+This coming academic year, the newly established Center for Civil Rights and Racial Justice will host a series of panel discussions exploring Dickinson’s thesis in collaboration with the Office for Equity, Diversity, and Inclusion, the Office of Health Sciences Diversity, Equity, and Inclusion, the Pitt Human Rights Working Group, and PublicSource.

 American Apartheid A Series: February 22, 2022

-American Apartheid kicked off the series with an inaugural lecture by Albany Law School Professor Anthony Farley who grounded current conversations about racial inequity and impacts.
+The series kicked off with an inaugural lecture by Albany Law School Professor Anthony Farley who touched on current conversations about racial inequity and impacts.

 Additional participants included: